 How Vegas Odds Are Determined

-Many gamblers are often amazed at how often Vegas Odds can be, as it is very rare that the odds that point to a clear favourite in the Money Line or Spread are wrong.
-The oddsmakers often look to industry experts to help them ensure that the best lines are offered, which gives them the best chance of success.
+Many gamblers are often amazed at how often Vegas Odds can be correct, as it is very rare that the odds that point to a clear favorite in the Money Line or Spread are wrong.
+The oddsmakers often look to industry experts to help them ensure that the best lines are offered, which gives them the best chance of the sportsbook staying in profit.

-This is the especially the case when it comes to sports such as soccer, basketball and American Football.
-For example, if the Los Angeles Lakers are playing against the Charlotte Hornets, then it is clear that the form, history and head to head record would all indicate a win for the Lakers.
-That will be shown in the odds that will make the Lakers the clear favourites, which means that there will be no great surprise when the Lakers win the match.
+This is especially the case when it comes to sports such as soccer, basketball and football.
+For example, if the Lakers are playing against the Hornets in early 2021, then it is clear that the form, history and head-to-head record would all indicate a win for the Lakers.
+That will be shown in the odds which presents Lakers as the clear favorites.
+Gamblers can expect no surprise when the Lakers win the match and the potential profit for betting on them reflect that.
 However, it isn’t the case for all sports.

 More Difficult Sports To Predict